hatappo/zola-deploy-action/README.md

-# This repository is forked only to enable to specify the version of Zola
+# This repository is forked only to enable to use other Zola binaries which contains ja and zh search indexes.